PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/connector_ca/docs/DeveloperCertificateApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **v3_developer_certificates_post**
-> InlineResponse201 v3_developer_certificates_post(authorization, body)
+> DeveloperCertificateResponseData v3_developer_certificates_post(authorization, body)

 Create a new developer certificate to connect to the bootstrap server.

 This REST API is intended to be used by customers to get a developer certificate (a certificate that can be flashed into multiple devices to connect to bootstrap server).
-Limitations:   - One developer certificate allows up to 100 devices to connect to bootstrap server.   - Only 10 developer certificates are allowed per account
+Limitations:    - One developer certificate allows up to 100 devices to connect to bootstrap server.   - Only 10 developer certificates are allowed per account.

 ### Example
 ```python